google/google-analytics-utilities/README.md

     *   List account summaries
     *   List view details
     *   List up to 1000 unique event category, action, and label combinations per view
+    *   Custom dimensions
-    *   List custom dimensions
+        *   List
+        *   Create/Update
+    *   Custom metrics
-    *   List custom metrics
+        *   List
+        *   Create/Update
     *   List view level filter settings
     *   List audience settings
-    *   List goals
+    *   List goal settings
     *   Create goals
 *   Google Analytics 4
     *   List account summaries
     *   List data streams
+    *   List GA4 custom dimensions
+    *   List GA4 custom metrics
+    *   List conversion events
+    *   List Firebase links
+    *   List GA4 Google Ads links

+These tasks can be completed by [joining the Google Group](https://groups.google.com/g/google-analytics-utilities-users), [copying the template spreadsheet](https://docs.google.com/spreadsheets/d/1kJqwYNed8RTuAgjy0aRUooD__MIPqzUeiDF5LZ7v1aI/), and clicking on various options under the Google Analytics Utilities menu.
+To enable Google Analytics 4 scripts, a user must [follow the steps](https://github.com/google/google-analytics-utilities#enable-google-analytics-4-utilities) outlined below.

-In order to access this information, you must have at least read and analyze permissions for the accounts, properties, and views you are interested in.
-If you want to create goals, you must have edit permissions for the view you want to create the goals in.
+In order to access information about a given Analytics account, a user must have at least read and analyze permissions for the accounts, properties, and views they are interested in.
+If a user wants to create or update settings, they must have edit permissions.

+All API requests are subject to the normal limitations [documented here](https://developers.google.com/analytics/devguides/config/mgmt/v3/limits-quotas).

 ## How to Access the Spreadsheet